gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `Stls% = Total steals / Possessions`

-Kansas State posted a 11.9% steals percentage in 2017-2018.
-This was good for 3rd in the country.
+Washington posted a 13.3% steals percentage in 2018-2019.
+This was good for 1st in the country.

-The Wildcats recorded 294 steals in its opponents' estimated 2,480 offensive possessions.
+The Huskies recorded 323 steals in its opponents' estimated 2,430 offensive possessions.

-`Stls% = 294 / 2,480 * 100 = 11.9`
+`Stls% = 294 / 2,430 * 100 = 13.3%`

-In comparison, Georgia's defensive steal percentage was more than half of that at 5.8%.
-This ranked 349th in the country.
+In comparison, Winthrop's defensive steal percentage was more than half of that at 5.4%.
+This ranked last in the country.

 ### A%